DOBOT Unveils Magician Lite - A K12 Educational Robot Arm for Children, Teachers and Educators

 ABOUT DOBOT

 DOBOT is a global leading expert of all-perceptive intelligent robotics solutions, focusing on the development of all-perceptive intelligent robotic arms that integrate perception and interaction.
-DOBOT products are selling in more than 140+ countries and regions around the world, widely used in education, industry and business.
-Globally, DOBOT has an extensive network of over 100 key distributors, servicing over 200,000 users today.
 DOBOT was named one of the World's 80 Most Valuable Robot Companies by CB Insights and the Top 80 Artificial Intelligence Companies in 2018.

 SOURCE Shenzhen Yuejiang Technology Co.
 Ltd